Residual Kolmogorov-Arnold Network for Enhanced Deep Learning: Experiments

 \section{Experiments}

-In this experiment, we use widely recognized datasets that consist of various object types and multiple image sizes, such as CIFAR-100, Food-101, Tiny ImageNet, and ILSVRC-2012 (commonly referred to as ImageNet-1k)~\cite{krizhevsky2009learning,bossard14,le2015tiny,deng2009imagenet} in order to evaluate RKAN's robustness across a broad range of scenarios.
+In this experiment, we use widely recognized datasets that consist of different object types and image sizes, such as CIFAR-100, Food-101, Tiny ImageNet, ILSVRC-2012 (ImageNet-1k), MS COCO~\cite{krizhevsky2009learning,bossard14,le2015tiny,deng2009imagenet,lin2014microsoft} to evaluate RKAN's robustness across a broad range of tasks.